-A major goal of the Knight ADRC is to foster, facilitate and support research on dementia and aging.
-To this end, the Center recruits research participants to participate in longitudinal cognitive, neuropsychologic, imaging, and biomarker assessments.
+A major goal of the Knight ADRC is to foster, facilitate, and support research on dementia and aging.
+To this end, the Center recruits research volunteers to participate in longitudinal cognitive, neuropsychologic, imaging, and biomarker assessments.
 Three types of resources are available:

 - Data: includes clinical and cognitive measures as well as MRI and amyloid imaging scans

 - Tissue: includes frozen brain tissue, paraffin brain sections, antemortem CSF, DNA, fibroblast, dermal fibroblasts, plasma (fasting and non-fasting) and iPSC.

 - Participant: Eligible participants may be invited to enroll in the research of other investigators after appropriate review.